 Despite its grandness, it’s actually incredibly intense and intimate – it only has 658 seats on three levels.
 It’s a living museum and an incredibly contemporary hotbed of art, politics, music, laughter and thrills.

 Nothing in Edinburgh comes even remotely close to The Lyceum for experience.
 The other city theatres are either much larger or much smaller.
 And it really is its size that creates the perfect theatrical experience.

-I adore the Lyceum, it’s the almost perfect blend of old and new that has thrilled me to the core on many, many occasions.
+I adore the Lyceum, the almost perfect blend of old and new that’s thrilled me to the core on many, many occasions.
 My personal tip is get a seat in the front row of the stalls and smell the actors’ sweat.
 And you’ll never be fleeced here.
 Most tickets cost under £25.